 - How can other libraries request a scan/copy of an article or material owned by NYPL? >

 - Is there a charge for libraries to borrow an item or order a copy from NYPL? >

-Interlibrary Services are available to all New York Public Library cardholders.
-If you owe the Library more than $15 in fines, you must pay the fines before placing a request.
+Interlibrary Services are available to most New York Public Library cardholders.
 If you have a temporary Library card, you must acquire a permanent card before placing a request.

 - Books, recordings, microfilm not owned by NYPL

 - Books which are only available at NYPL as non-circulating research copies

 - Copies of articles or portions of books

 - Items for which there is a circulating copy in our collection